 - Rewarding the child for not scratching!

-Some milestones that you can set up to reward your child might include:
+Some milestones that you can set up to reward your child (follow this link for your free printable) might include:

 - Not scratching during bedtime